Porgy and Bess

 Where to watch

-Porgy and Bess was the same: outstanding performances, beautiful-sounding music.
+Porgy and Bess was the same: Outstanding performances, beautiful-sounding music.
 We went to opening night and, once again, I had that stuff in my system about the beautiful people: Dorothy Dandridge, Sidney Poitier, Pearl Bailey, Sammy Davis Jr. And here we go again.
-I’m transfixed when I see those people, looking like me on that beautiful stage.
-I thought that the curtain was silk it was so beautiful, the lighting … it was a magic environment.
+I'm transfixed when I see those people, looking like me on that beautiful stage.
+I thought that the curtain was silk it was so beautiful, the lighting… It was a magic environment.

 In church, I sang with the choir, read from the Bible, and read things from Abraham Lincoln and the Pledge of Allegiance.
 I got in front of people, dressed the best I could, and performed.
 It was not as good as what I saw, but I liked the feeling of being in front of people and pleasing them.

 The first Oscar I got was an award from church.
 The first award I got in show business was the Emmy for Roots.
-And then I got the Oscar—I thought I was floating.
+And then I got the Oscar — I thought I was floating.
 I had no idea that was ever going to happen, but that imprint is so vivid in my mind.

 3